Adiabatic theory for the area-constrained Willmore flow: The Abstract Lyapunov-Schmidt map

 Let $w'$ be the Fr\'echet derivative of $w$.
 (This is a map from $V$ to the linear operators on $X$.)
 Then the tangent space at $w=w(v)$ to $E$ is spanned by $w'(v)(V)$, and can be trivialized as a subspace in $X$, with dimension up to $\dim V$.

 Now, the image $\Phi(F)$ of the Lyapunov-Schmidt map is given by

 where $w=w(v)$ is as above, and $Q_v$ is the projection onto the tangent space $T_{w(v)}E$. \end{definition}

-This notion is first informally conceived in \cite{MR3824945}.
+The notion above is first informally conceived in \cite{MR3824945}, in connection with the Feshbach-Schur map introduced in \cites{MR1639713,MR1639709}.
 Here, notice that the domain $V$ of the map $\Phi(F)$ depends on the spectrum of $L$ only.

-Essentially, the map $\Phi$ identifies a subspace which can be either finite-dimensional or otherwise more tractable.
-The behavior on the reduced space, which is locally isomorphic to $PX$, of a map in the domain of $\Phi$ determines the behavior of this map in the vicinity of $0$ in the full space $X$.
-We will treat the analytical and geometric properties of the abstract Lyapunov-Schmidt map elsewhere.
+Essentially, the map $\Phi$ identifies a reduced space which can be either finite-dimensional or otherwise more tractable.
+The behavior of a map in the domain of $\Phi$ on this reduced space, which is locally isomorphic to $PX$, determines the behavior of this map in the vicinity of $0$ in the full space $X$.

+As such, one can view this map $\Phi$ in the context of the theory of infinite-dimensional invariant manifolds for semiflows in Banach spaces.
+See \cite{MR1445489, MR1675237,MR2439610} and the references therein.